synap5e/crash_tournament/README.md

 ## Purpose

 This system ranks large sets of crash reports (hundreds to thousands) by likely exploitability.
 Instead of evaluating each crash individually, it compares small groups of crashes (typically 4 at a time) to build a global ranking using the TrueSkill algorithm.
+The system performs k-way comparisons but converts them to pairwise TrueSkill updates, trading theoretical rigor for efficiency by assuming transitivity and consistent judge accuracy.
 By focusing comparisons on crashes with high uncertainty, it minimizes the number of LLM calls needed to achieve confident rankings.

 ## Approach

-We use **TrueSkill** with k-way ordinal comparisons converted to sequential pairwise updates.
-A configurable **Judge** (typically an LLM-based agent like `cursor-agent`) ranks small groups of crashes, and these ordinal results update TrueSkill ratings (mu/sigma per crash).
+We use **TrueSkill** for ranking, but with an important adaptation: while TrueSkill is designed for pairwise comparisons, we perform **k-way ordinal comparisons** (typically 4 crashes at a time) and convert them to sequential pairwise TrueSkill updates.
+A configurable **Judge** (typically an LLM-based agent like `cursor-agent`) ranks small groups of crashes, and these ordinal results are decomposed into k-1 pairwise comparisons that update TrueSkill ratings (mu/sigma per crash).
 An **UncertaintySelector** chooses which groups to evaluate next by sampling from crashes with high sigma values, ensuring informative comparisons.
-The system is **idempotent** and can resume from snapshots.

-We do **not** score crashes individually, use graded judgments (yet), or implement complex active learning beyond uncertainty-based sampling.
+**k-way judging:** Instead of evaluating crashes strictly pairwise, we present a group of k crashes to the judge and rank them all at once.
+To update TrueSkill, we naively convert the k-way ranking into k-1 sequential pairwise updates.
+This sacrifices some theoretical rigor, because converting a k-way ranking into sequential pairwise updates treats correlated outcomes as independent, which can introduce noise and reduce the probabilistic fidelity of the TrueSkill updates.

+The efficiency gain comes from an information-per-call tradeoff: one k-way evaluation produces multiple pairwise updates simultaneously.
+While each derived pairwise update carries (hopefully only) slightly less reliable information than an independent 2-way call, the total information gained per LLM call can (again, hopefully) exceed that of multiple individual pairwise evaluations.
+Standard TrueSkill treats each pairwise evaluation as the cost unit.
+In our setting, the expensive resource is the LLM call; k-way judging reduces the number of costly calls while still providing pairwise-equivalent updates for TrueSkill to converge.
+Even if convergence requires more pairwise updates (due to lower quality pairwise judmgenets to k=2), it should require fewer LLM calls.

+For k=2, this reduces to standard TrueSkill with a single pairwise comparison per evaluation.

 ## Usage